magmide/magmide/posts/comparisons-with-other-projects.md

 Now to the really interesting ones, the higher order dependently typed proof assistants Coq, Lean, and F*.

-All of these projects could be used to *logically define* Magma, and since they all *technically* have the capability to produce running code, they could rival the intended use cases of Magma.
+All of these projects could be used to *logically define* Magmide, and since they all *technically* have the capability to produce running code, they could rival the intended use cases of Magmide.
 However none of them quite fit, with F* being the most frustratingly close.

 How did all of them not achieve the goal?
 A large reason is that they're all built by academics rather than practicing engineers, so the projects themselves are hidden behind research debt or punishing teaching materials or difficult user experience.
 But I think there's a more nuanced reason, that the creators of those projects fell victim to a core misunderstanding that kept them from achieving general adoption: they made the mistake of thinking the functional programming language *itself* would be the thing people used to build software.

 Functional programming may have its devotees, but there's a reason it's much less adopted than imperative methods: *real computers aren't pure or functional!* The main idea of functional programming is a lie, one that makes some problems easier to reason about, but at the cost of completely hiding the real nature of the actual problem being solved.
 Engineers trying to build high performance systems that take advantage of the real machine will never be willing to make that sacrifice.

-The Magma design in contrast *splits up* Logic and Host Magma into separate "dual" languages, each used in exactly the way it's most natural.
-Logic Magma is the imaginary level where pure functions and mathematical algorithms and idealized models exist, which is the perfect realization of the goals of functional programming.
-Then those logical structures only exist at compile time to help reason about the messy and truly computational behavior of Host Magma.
+The Magmide design in contrast *splits up* Logic and Host Magmide into separate "dual" languages, each used in exactly the way it's most natural.
+Logic Magmide is the imaginary level where pure functions and mathematical algorithms and idealized models exist, which is the perfect realization of the goals of functional programming.
+Then those logical structures only exist at compile time to help reason about the messy and truly computational behavior of Host Magmide.

 So in other words...